 Expert Opinion Provided by:

-Dr. Tirsit S. Asfaw is a urogynecologist who specializes in the care of women with pelvic floor weakness resulting in conditions such as pelvic organ prolapse and bladder dysfunction.
-She offers personalized treatment options that combine effective long term results with safe and quick recovery.
-Dr. Asfaw has an avid interest in clinical as well as basic science research and has presented her work at numerous national meetings and published in peer reviewed journals.
+Dr. Jane Smith is a urogynecologist who specializes in the care of women with pelvic floor weakness resulting in conditions such as pelvic organ prolapse and bladder dysfunction.
+She offers personalized treatment options that combine effective long-term results with safe and quick recovery.

 Summary to the Patient